Oncogenes

 This section has been translated automatically.

-• RET oncogene (RET = acronym for "Rearranged during Transfection"): This oncogene codes for a receptor tyrosine kinase, which is normally involved in developmental processes.
-Oncogenic mutations lead to the constitutive activation of the tyrosine kinase.
-This mechanism is of crucial importance for tumour development.
+RET oncogene (RET = acronym for "Rearranged during Transfection"): This oncogene codes for a receptor tyrosine kinase that is normally involved in developmental processes.
+Oncogenic mutations lead to constitutive activation of the tyrosine kinase.
+This mechanism is of crucial importance for tumor development.

-• MDM2 and MDMX: As oncogenic proteins, MDM2 and MDMX proteins are in a finely balanced equilibrium with the p53 protein.
-Functional single nucleotide polymorphisms (SNP) in the promoter region of the MDM2 gene (SNP309) can lead to a dysbalance of oncogenic and tumor suppressing proteins.
-This can lead to earlier tumor occurrence in ovarian cancer and higher mortality.
+MDM2 and MDMX: MDM2 and MDMX proteins are oncogenic proteins in a finely balanced equilibrium with the p53 protein.
+Functional single nucleotide polymorphisms (SNP) in the promoter region of the MDM2 gene (SNP309) can lead to an imbalance of oncogenic and tumor-suppressive proteins.
+This can lead to earlier tumor occurrence in ovarian carcinomas and to higher mortality.

-• Also in malignant melanoma, SNP309 polymorphism leads to a higher risk of developing malignant melanoma in women < 50 years of age.
-This risk factor is to be considered higher than the prognosis factor "multiple melanocytic nevi" or UV-irradiation.
+In malignant melanoma, the SNP309 polymorphism also leads to a higher risk of developing malignant melanoma in women < 50 years of age.
+This risk factor is considered to be greater than the prognostic factor "multiple melanocytic nevi" or UV radiation.

 Note(s)